BrightID/BrightID/README.md

 Our mission is to provide everyone with an ID that shows they're a unique person without requiring any personal data.

-Unlike most IDs--which are used to prove who you are--BrightIDs are used to prove that you're a unique person while preserving your privacy.
+Unlike most IDs--which prove who you are--BrightIDs prove that you're a unique person.

 BrightIDs have the following characteristics:
 * Can be used anonymously.
 No data is stored.
 Personal data or biometrics aren't used for verification.